 Dominica’s North Coast

 Dominica’s North Coast, with its Atlantic Ocean shoreline, is acclaimed for its scenic charm and breathtaking natural landscapes.
 It features the communities of Concord, Hatton Garden, Marigot, Wesley, Woodford Hill, Calibishie, Hampstead, Bense, Anse de Mai, and Anse Sol Dat.
-This region is rightly famous for some of Dominica’s best beaches, characterized by secluded white-sand beaches and palm-fringed bays.
+These villages offer a tranquil environment with opportunities for snorkeling, diving, and exploring the area’s natural beauty.

 Dominica’s North Coast Communities and Attractions